-Una is a regular broadcaster on national and local radio, and has worked with audiobooks.
+Una often features in podcasts and on national and local radio, and has worked with audiobooks.
+In 2020 she dove into online conventions and virtual appearances.
+You can learn more about her interviews, Radio BBC appearances, podcasts, and online appearances here.
 She is available as a speaker about science fiction, women’s writing, Ursula Le Guin, Doctor Who, and many other topics.
 She has guested on the Backlisted podcast, discussing diverse authors such as Anita Brookner, Georgette Heyer, and JRR Tolkien.

 She lives in Cambridge with her partner Matthew, her daughter Verity, several Daleks, and thousands of books.